MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-iot-tutorial-prerequisites.md

 - Install the Dynamics 365 Connected Field Service add-on
 - Install Connected Field Service sample data

-This topic shows provides you with links to everything you need, and walks you through the steps to complete the prerequisites.
+This topic provides you with links to everything you need, and walks you through the steps to complete the required tasks.

 ## Provision the Azure IoT Central solution using the Sample Contoso template